elen

 • Assess the involvement and responsibility of the stakeholders (state, institutions, services, users, and society) in shaping the level of health services provided

-Prerequisites: There are no prerequisites for this unit.
+Prerequisites: There are no prerequisites for this module.
+The choose of DMY51 requires the simultaneous choose or completion of DMY50.

 DMY60: Economic and Financial Management of Health Services